bilalwaheed/Task-Api_Automation-/README.md

 Help + Testing
+NOTE **FOR BETTER VIEW OF REAMME.MD FILE PLEASE OPEN IT IN EDIT VIEW MODE
 <!-- -------------------------------------------- -->
 The steps below will take you all the way through Cypress.
 It is assumed you have nothing installed except git.